-Shaking is often a sign of fear or illness.
-If your parrot begins shaking for no reason, you may be concerned.
-Fortunately, parrots are emotive animals, and each of these shakes has a specific meaning.
+If your parrot starts shaking for no reason, you may be concerned that it’s a sign of fear or illness.
+However, parrots are emotive animals, and each of these shakes has a specific meaning.

 Why Is My Parrot Shaking?

 Parrots shake for many reasons and in different ways.
 Your parrot may shake due to: